Individual Level

 Organizational Level

 Execution no longer depends on individual discipline alone.
-It is carried by the structure.
+Commitments hold because the structure holds.

 Installation Process